April Ashley: Navy

+Return to England

+Ashley was given dishonourable discharge and returned to England.
+In Liverpool she frequented gay bars with her friend Roxy, including the Stork Hotel where many of the patrons dressed in "semi-drag", but felt like she had no future.
+She tried to kill herself again by jumping into the Mersey and was admitted to Ormskirk District General Hospital psychiatric unit, where patients were not allowed to shave and the windows and doors were barred.
+She was discharged and referred to Walton Hospital, Liverpool, as an out-patient at age 17.
+While in the unit, Ashley underwent treatment for approximately six months that included: 'therapeutic interviews' where she was asked - often while being administered amytal or ether - about her gender and sexuality, being given male hormones, being injected with sodium pentothal, and electric shock therapy.
+With the doctors at a loss of how to further treat her, Ashley was discharged.

+Ashley began an affair with a man named Vic who she'd met at the Stork Hotel, but it was not a successful relationship.
+She then started a catering course, but quit after a string of disappointing placements which included a pub in Cheshire and a couple of hotels in Rhyl and St Asaph in Wales.
+She later moved to London with her friend Ronnie Cogan with whom she shared a flat.
+They worked cleaning tables at Lyon's Corner House on Coventry Street taking benzedrine to keep them awake during their night shifts.
+She then worked in Jersey where she had a summer fling with a man named Joey who had initially assumed Ashley to be a cisgender woman.

 In her book The First Lady, Ashley tells the story of the rape she endured before transitioning.
 A roommate raped her and she was severely injured.

 Gender transition

-After leaving the hospital, Ashley moved to London, at one point claiming to have shared a boarding house with then ship's steward John Prescott, later deputy prime minister of the United Kingdom.
-Having started cross-dressing and holidaying in France, she moved to Paris in the late 1950s, began using the name Toni April, and joined the entertainer Coccinelle in the cast of the drag cabaret at Le Carrousel de Paris.
+Ashley moved back to London, having started calling herself Toni.
+She claimed to have at one point shared a boarding house with then ship's steward John Prescott, later deputy prime minister of the United Kingdom.
+Having started dressing in a more feminine manner and holidaying in France, she moved to Paris in the late 1950s, began using the name Toni April, and joined the cast of the drag cabaret at Le Carrousel de Paris alongside Coccinelle to whom she became somewhat of a protégée.
+While in Paris she began taking feminising hormones including oestrogen at age 20 (although Ashley stated elsewhere that she had started taking it at age 18).

-At the age of 25, having saved £3,000, Ashley had a seven-hour-long experimental sex reassignment surgery on 12 May 1960, performed in Casablanca, Morocco, by Georges Burou.
+At the age of 25, having saved £3,000, Ashley had a seven-hour-long experimental sex reassignment surgery on 11 May 1960, performed in Casablanca, Morocco, by Georges Burou.
 She had been told there was a 50/50 chance of surviving the operation, and when she woke from the surgery Burou greeted her by saying "Bonjour, Mademoiselle."
 All of her hair fell out, and she endured significant pain, but the operation was successful.